On this page

 The information is provided for educational and informational purposes only.
 Such information or materials do not constitute and are not intended to provide legal, accounting, or tax advice and should not be relied on in that respect.
 We suggest that You consult an attorney, accountant, and/or financial advisor to answer any financial or legal questions.

 * Program length varies depending on individual situation.
 Programs are between 24 and 60 months in length.
-Clients who are able to stay with the program and get all their debt settled realize approximate savings of 51% before our 25% program fee.
+Average graduated clients realize approximate savings of 46% before our program fee and 21% after program fee.
 This is a Debt resolution program provided by JGW Debt Settlement, LLC (“JGW” of “Us”).
 JGW offers this program in the following states: AL, AK, AZ, AR, CA, CO, FL, ID, IN, IA, KY, LA, MD, MA, MI, MS, MO, MT, NE, NM, NV, NY, NC, OK, PA, SD, TN, TX, UT, VA, DC, and WI.
 If a consumer residing in CT, GA, HI, IL, KS, ME, NH, NJ, OH, RI, SC and VT contacts Us we may connect them with a law firm that provides debt resolution services in their state.
 JGW is licensed/registered to provide debt resolution services in states where licensing/registration is required.

 Debt resolution program results will vary by individual situation.
 As such, debt resolution services are not appropriate for everyone.
 Not all debts are eligible for enrollment.
 Not all individuals who enroll complete our program for various reasons, including their ability to save sufficient funds.
 Savings resulting from successful negotiations may result in tax consequences, please consult with a tax professional regarding these consequences.
 The use of the debt settlement services and the failure to make payments to creditors: (1) Will likely adversely affect your creditworthiness (credit rating/credit score) and make it harder to obtain credit; (2) May result in your being subject to collections or being sued by creditors or debt collectors; and (3) May increase the amount of money you owe due to the accrual of fees and interest by creditors or debt collectors.
 Failure to pay your monthly bills in a timely manner will result in increased balances and will harm your credit rating.
 Not all creditors will agree to reduce principal balance, and they may pursue collection, including lawsuits.
 JGW’s fees are calculated based on a percentage of the debt enrolled in the program.
 Read and understand the program agreement prior to enrollment.